F4S is the ultimate team building tool

 Who would enjoy:

-• Anyone who is high on reading, affiliation, seeing or past would especially get a kick out of this team building activity!
+• Anyone who is high on reading, affiliation, seeing, or past would especially get a kick out of this team-building activity!
 But we think this could be a hit for most of the team.

-6) Co-working
+6. Co-working

 A simple way to stay connected and fight loneliness is to log into a Zoom or Hangouts session, put your microphones on mute, and do your work.

 Sure, it's not quite the same as working from your favorite coffee shop or co-working space with freshly brewed espresso wafting through the air, but it has a similar effect in that there are people around you to hold you accountable.
+And when needed, colleagues can have real-time interactions.

 Skills it'll build: Community, focus